NC Reed Sensor R2B, Standard Size

 ![]() |

-Soldering of Reed Switches and Reed Sensors requires some care to ensure that these delicate devices are not inadvertently damaged.
-Damage
+Soldering Reed Switches and Reed Sensors requires meticulous handling to safeguard these delicate components against inadvertent damage.

 Continue reading